-People who practice expressive writing usually experience a shift in anxiety and frustration within a short time.
+People who practice expressive writing usually experience a shift in anxiety and frustration within a short period of time.
 Using the three-column technique provides even more focus and structure.
 However, if the writing feels overwhelming to you, don't do it.
 If you are in therapy, let your doctor know.
 It is important to coordinate these efforts with your therapist.
 He or she may not want you to do the writing.

-Keep in mind is that, although the writing is only one step in the healing journey, but it is a necessary one.
+Keep in mind that, although the writing is only one step in the healing journey, it is a necessary one.
 The benefits, which have been universally documented, are striking for such a simple exercise.
-Some of them include improved wound healing, decreased asthma symptoms, better memory and school performance (Baike), lower viral load (Petrei), improved autoimmune function, decreased depression, and decline or resolution of obsessive thought patterns (Wegner).
+Some of them include improved wound healing, decreased asthma symptoms, better memory and school performance (Baike), lower viral load (Petrei), improved autoimmune symptoms, decreased depression, and decline or resolution of obsessive thought patterns (Wegner).

 This is just a small sampling of the benefits.
-Please take a few minutes each day to practice expressive writing to begin your journey out of pain-and lower your pro-inflammatory cytokines.
+Please take a few minutes each day to practice expressive writing to begin calming your body's stress responses.